 - Serve and enjoy!

-#TashTip: Adjust sweetness and tang by playing around with jaggery and lime juice amounts.
-Use fine brown sugar as a jaggery substitute.
+#TashTip: Adjust sweetness and tang by playing around with sugar and lime juice amounts.
 Remember, garlic can add spice as well, so tread lightly with chilies.
 Goes well with my Thai Basil Fried Rice recipe!